sunny-aguilar/python-dsa/educative/class-01/notes.md

 - we must consider all possible inputs of the given size

 We assume a hypothetical computer on which some primitive operations are executed.
-We consider a specific input size n.
+We consider a specific input size **n**.
 We then count the number of operations executed by an algorithm for a given input.
 The algorithm that results in fewer primitive operations is considered better.

 A ***primitive operation*** can be considered simple operations that are typically implemented